jmagman/flutter-wiki/Tree-hygiene.md

 Every change in the flutter/engine, flutter/flutter, flutter/plugins, and flutter/packages repos must be tested, except for PRs that:

-* only remove code (no modified or added lines).
-(But if you're removing code to fix some logic, consider adding a test anyway.)
+* only remove code (no modified or added lines) to remove a feature or remove dead code.
+(Removing code to fix a bug still needs a test.)
 * only affect comments (including documentation).
 * only affect code inside the `.github` directory.
 * only affect `.md` files.